bakketun/bitcoin-streaming-protocol/README.md

 ## A stream never runs out of funds

 Appending to a stream just requries that the first output is spent.
-Extra inputs can be added to provide the funds neccary to pay for the fee.
+Extra inputs can be added to provide the funds necessary to pay for the fee.